 - With the engine shut down and the HEADER DRIVE switch engaged, try to start the engine.
 If the engine turns over, the system requires adjustment.
-See your Dealer. - b.
-With the engine shut down, steering wheel not centered, and the GSL in NEUTRAL but not in N-DETENT, try to start the engine.
-The CDM will flash "NOT IN NEUTRAL" on the display upper line, and "CENTER STEERING WHEEL" on the lower line, accompanied by a short beep with each flash, and the engine should not turn over.
+See your Dealer. - centered, and the Ground Speed Lever (GSL) in NEUTRAL but not in N-DETENT, try to start the engine.
+The Cab Display Module (CDM) will flash "NOT IN NEUTRAL" on the display upper line, and "CENTER STEERING WHEEL" on the lower line, accompanied by a short beep with each flash, and the engine should not turn over.
 If the engine turns over, the system requires adjustment.
 See your Dealer.